 11. You have lots of fans here in the USA.
 When will we see you performing here again?

 This year, I was in the US back in February, again in July and I will be returning in December for some shows in Washington DC.
 Looking ahead, you can be sure that I will be planning to do shows all over the country.

-I will be in Montreal on September 7th for Brazilian Independence Day, playing with my friend Jean-Pierre Zanella at a concert to celebrate Bossa Nova’s 60th anniversary.
-It’ll be great to see all my friends in Montreal again!
+I hope to return when daily life allows.
+I was in Montreal on September 7th for Brazilian Independence Day a few years ago, playing with my friend Jean-Pierre Zanella at a concert to celebrate Bossa Nova’s 60th anniversary.
+It would be great to see all my friends in the USA and Montreal again!

 10 Questions with Marcos Ariel